kirtan0000/instagram-clone/README.md

 ## Instagram Clone

-### This is a clone of Instagrams, here are the libraries/frameworks that I used:
+### This is a clone of Instagram, here are the libraries/frameworks that I used:

 #### Frontend: